AsaphHall/tfsco/docs/tfsco_10_min.md

 || precursor solution volume setting datum | https://purl.archive.org/tfsco/TFSCO_00002160 |

 ### Annotation of Datasets
 The TFSCO is currently being used to annotate database schemas for the local Nomad oases at HZB.
-Nomad is an open source web-based research data management platform developed by FAIRmat³.
-The IRIs are being used to annotate classes (processes) and quantities (process parameter)(see figure 4) in the custom-made HZB Nomad Schemas⁴.
+Nomad⁴ is an open source web-based research data management platform developed by FAIRmat⁵.
+The IRIs are being used to annotate classes (processes) and quantities (process parameter)(see figure 4) in the custom-made HZB Nomad Schemas⁶.
 Additionally the IRIs can be retrieved from the built-in Nomad Metainfo Schema (see figure 5).

 |![Blade_Coating_Nomad_Schema](../assets/Blade_Coating_Schema.png)|
 |:--:|